 Have you ever tried knowing how to carry out freshwater aquarium maintenance?
-If you own a fish tank you would know how difficult a freshwater aquarium maintenance is.
+If you own a fish tank, you would know how difficult freshwater aquarium maintenance is.
 It’s true that fishes do not require a lot of your attention and time when compared to most of the regular pets like dogs and cats.
 Nevertheless, you need to take care of them and the fish tank to some extent.
-Having a fish tank at home can really brighten up your living space and fishes can be wonderful companions if you have kids at home.
+Having a fish tank at home can brighten up your living space and fishes can be wonderful companions if you have kids at home.
 Observing fishes and helping to take care of them will plant a lot of important values in your children like caring and being responsible.
 It also helps them to learn more about the aquatic life and their survival patterns.
 So, it’s quite cardinal that you what do you need for a fish tank and the best way to clean a fish tank.
 These are, typically, low maintenance freshwater fish accessories that help you master aquarium care for beginners.

 Why Do You Need Freshwater Aquarium Maintenance?

 A freshwater aquarium maintenance checklist at home can add a lot to its interior beauty apart from the fact that fishes as pets help you relax after a tough day at work.
 However, not everyone knows to handle fish tanks well.
-If you’re a beginner, the major issues that you need to watch out for are the death of your fish, diseases, and bad water condition in the tank.
+If you’re a beginner, the significant issues that you need to watch out for are the death of your fish, diseases, and bad water condition in the tank.
 No matter how large freshwater aquarium fish tank you have, there are a few accessories that are mandatory for the tank like filters and gravel vacuums.
-Also, there are other accessories that are not really necessary but add beauty to your aquarium.
+Also, other accessories are not necessary but add beauty to your aquarium.
 In this article, we bring you top aquarium care tips for beginners and a few tropical fish tank care and aquarium maintenance accessories that you need to buy for better freshwater aquarium maintenance.

 Freshwater Aquarium Maintenance Checklist Accessories

 It’s the primal thing required in tropical fish tank care and aquarium maintenance.
-If you do not have an aquarium filter, the environment that you’re providing your fish will become totally unhealthy after a few weeks.
+If you do not have an aquarium filter, the environment that you’re providing your fish will become unhealthy after a few weeks.
 There are different types of fish tank filters that you can choose based on your requirements and the size of your tank.
-Before getting into the types of filters in detail you need to know the three basic types of filtration that happen in an aquarium- Mechanical, chemical, and biological.
+Before getting into the types of filters in detail, you need to know the three basic types of filtration that happen in an aquarium- Mechanical, chemical, and biological.

 Mechanical filtration is when the water in your aquarium is forced through a filter which is designed to catch particles that contaminate it.
 Chemical filtration process works by forcing chemicals through the aquarium water to treat other undesired chemical components and specific excessive nutrients that are present in the water.
 The third type of filtration is biological filtration which involves the breaking down of bacteria.
 It is also called the nitrogen cycle which has to be maintained well in the tank so that there’s no production of excess ammonia that can harm your fishes.
 This is a cardinal accessory in freshwater aquarium maintenance checklist.